QuasarApp/CMake/Docs/QtUtils.md

 - The **GIT_COMMIT_COUNT** - This variable contains commits count
 - The **GIT_COMMIT_HASH** - This variable contains short version of the buildet commit hash.

-### Bote
+### Note

-Fsor update actualy value of git variables use the updateGitVars macros
+For update actualy value of git variables use the updateGitVars macros.